 Distance: 200km

-While Bremer Bay is usually known for its incredible whale watching in the early months of the year, heading there in low season gave us the ultimate spot to wind down.
+While Bremer Bay is usually known for its incredible whale watching in the early months of the year, heading there in the low season gave us the ultimate spot to wind down.

 With a cold beverage in hand, the sunset seemed to taste that much better, as we watched the sun drop behind the horizon from the secluded comfort of our van.